Freakshow (film): Cast

-Production
+Production and release

 The film was heavily inspired by Tod Browning's 1932 horror film Freaks.
 Many of the film's cast were actual circus performers and disabled actors which was also inspired by Browning's film.

-Release

 Freakshow was released on DVD January 30, 2007.
 It was later re-released on DVD by Echo Bridge Home Entertainment on May 18, 2010.

 Reception

 Critical reception for the film has been mostly negative.
 Horror News.net gave the film a negative review stating, "Freakshow is not a movie I recommend, not because it is controversial, but because it is watered down and bland.
-That being said, I’m not against giving the writer and/or director another shot if I see their names on a different movie; we all make mistakes, and hopefully we learn from our biggest ones".

-Eat Horror panned the film, calling the film's acting and script "awful", also criticizing the film's unsympathetic characters, and over the top gore.
+That being said, I’m not against giving the writer and/or director another shot if I see their names on a different movie; we all make mistakes, and hopefully we learn from our biggest ones".Eat Horror panned the film, calling the film's acting and script "awful", also criticizing the film's unsympathetic characters, and over the top gore.